GaloisInc/HARDENS/src/README.md

 `SystemVerilog` or `C` functions after an update to the Cryptol model, you can run `REGEN_SOURCES=1 make <target>`; by default, the checked-in existing generated code will be used.

+## Concurrency

+The RTS implementation is a concurrent system comprising two instrumentation + actuation logic modules plus a core logic controller.

+Consulting the SysMLv2 architecture, the principal ways in which processes communicate is via input and output values (e.g. passing trip signal values from the instrumentation divisions to the actuation unit.
+Each writable memory location has a unique writer, and system states inbetween individual writes are consistent.
+Therefore, it is only necessary to guarantee that individual writes (to shared locations) are made atomically.